- Why Partner with The Dayton Foundation?

 Many of your clients who are charitably inclined may be asking for assistance in making a charitable donation to aid those affected by Russia’s recent invasion of Ukraine.
 Your guidance in situations like these is critical, as your clients want to make sure that they are giving to a reputable and service-driven organization that is assisting individuals and families left in the wake of a crisis or tragedy.

-Read Help Your Clients Give Safely and Smartly in Times of Crisis, by Joe Baldasare, chief development officer for The Dayton Foundation, for ways to give your clients piece of mind when donating to charities.
+Read Help Your Clients Give Safely and Smartly in Times of Crisis, by Joe Baldasare, former chief development officer for The Dayton Foundation, for ways to give your clients piece of mind when donating to charities.

 Empowering Others, Investing in Equity